 Buffered VPN offers a hassle-free 30-day money-back guarantee, so if you’re unhappy with your service you can easily get your money back.

-This is great news, considering there’s no trial and the initial prices (particularly for a month) are fairly high.
+This is great news, considering there’s no trial and the initial prices (specifically, the Monthly Plan) are fairly high.

 Device Compatibility: Plenty to go around